 - Seized assets such as cash and documents are thoroughly examined.

-For instance, a major IT firm in Bangalore was raided in 2022, and ₹120 crores in unreported income was detected, leading to penalties under the powers of the income tax authorities’ compliance guide.
 Businesses unaware of how to file the powers of income tax authorities may find themselves in legal trouble due to common errors in the powers of income tax authorities.

-What Is The Power to Demand Documents and Evidence?
+2. Power to Demand Documents and Evidence

 Authorities can demand financial documents such as books of accounts, sales data, and bank statements.

+a.
 Notices & Summons (Section 131)

 - Non-compliance can lead to severe penalties.

 Understanding how to file the powers of income tax authorities correctly can help businesses respond to such notices efficiently.
-Avoiding common errors in the powers of income tax authorities—like mismatched reports or missing documents—can prevent unnecessary scrutiny.
+Avoiding common errors in the powers of income tax authorities, like mismatched reports or missing documents, can prevent unnecessary scrutiny.

 The Income Tax Department has the authority to assess and reassess tax filings to ensure accuracy and prevent tax evasion.
 These powers enable tax authorities to scrutinize filings, reopen cases, and demand additional documentation when necessary.
 Here’s how these assessments work:

-1. Scrutiny Assessments (Section 143(2))
+a.
+Scrutiny Assessments (Section 143(2))

-2. Reassessment (Section 147)
+b.
+Reassessment (Section 147)

 Authorities can reopen cases if they suspect undeclared income.
 In 2023, reassessment notices were issued to over 50,000 individuals and companies, generating ₹7,000 crores in additional tax revenue.